rubocode/frontier.nvim/doc/design/elements.md

 a particular aspect of the editor's display (it could be the little menus or the statusline).

+> All problems in computer science can be solved by another level of indirection.
+> **David Wheeler**

 When you are in the process of creating multiple customizations, it is helpful to generalize the abstractions to support the color combinations.
 The ultimate abstraction will do the whole thing